 Chromecast was a pioneer in the space and became one of the most popular media streaming devices globally.

-Designing a printed circuit board to overcome technological challenges
+Designing a printed circuit board (PCB) to overcome technological challenges

-Google didn’t have a product design ready to hand to a manufacturer.
+Google didn’t have a product design ready for manufacturing.
 Instead, Google engaged with Flex, sharing only rudimentary concepts of its product, seeking a partner to design, engineer and manufacture the device at scale.
 The then-secret gadget would allow users to instantly “cast” content from mobile devices or laptops to television screens, the way similar products did at the time.
 But unlike other products, Google needed it to be small (2.83 inches when it hit the market), sleek and at an ultra-competitive price point.

 Flex engineers designed an octagonal-shaped, printed, circuit board — an unprecedented form factor — and solved other significant technological challenges, too.
 The design of the circuit board took advantage of the gaps between circuits to disperse heat so it wouldn’t burn the circuitry.
 Flex subsidiary Multek developed an antenna with a ribbon nestled between the layers of the circuit board that could sniff out a signal from behind a flat-screen.
 Together, Google and Flex designed a working prototype in just four weeks.

 Google’s Chromecast is a media streaming device that plugs into the HDMI port on a TV and allows consumers to cast TV shows, movies, music, sports and games from their mobile device to their TV.

 Keeping costs low and being first to market

 The resulting size and curves differentiate Chromecast from its competitors—and so does the price.
 Google began selling its Chromecast streaming sticks for $35 in July 2013, offering a more accessible alternative to competitors’ $100+ dollar products.
 Flex manufactured 7 million of the devices during the first four months of production.